Your dog winking at you is one of the cutest acts to observe.

 If your dog has entropion, visit a veterinarian.
 They wink their eyes to elevate the itching of the eye.
 If not treated timely, this could develop into an ulcer.
 It’ll be painful for your dog.

 Almost all breeds of dogs can have this disease.
 But if your dog is of brachycephalic breed, be aware of this condition.

-Allergic conjunctivitis in dogs is quite similar to the pink eye disease of humans.
+Allergic conjunctivitis in dogs is quite similar to pink eye disease in humans.
 But the symptoms don’t match that of humans.
 A bacterial infection causes the eye to turn reddish or pink.